-The availability of machinery and well-informed patient advice/ instruction that would be out of the reach of most people on an individual basis, allows projects that would normally be difficult or impossible to achieve to be undertaken.
+The availability of machinery and well-informed patient like minded, helpful and supportive people. advice/ instruction that would be out of the reach of most people on an individual basis, allows projects that Again, a rewarding and enjoyable experience for us both and we would recommend coming along having a go." would normally be difficult or impossible to achieve to be undertaken.

-This applies particularly to the Thursday morning community day that welcomes women, who have not developed skills in these areas to attend and be enabled to create, restore or repair projects of their choice.
-The atmosphere is welcoming and supportive with kind and patient instruction or suggestion in safety, skills and methods to enable someone new to this area of creativity ie wood and metal working to achieve their desires.
+This applies particularly to the Thursday morning Please also support our sponsor the Augusta community day that welcomes women, who have not Bakery, one of the best bakeries in the SW. developed skills in these areas to attend and be enabled to create, restore or repair projects of their choice.
+The atmosphere is welcoming and supportive with kind